 Clay Center has a Mayor/City Council form of government.
-There are four wards and two council members per ward with four year staggered terms.
+There are four wards and two council members per ward with four-year staggered terms.
 The voters also elect the mayor for a four-year term.
 The mayor and council are the governing body for the City of Clay Center.

 The governing body meets on the first and third Tuesdays of each month at 5:30 p.m. in Council Chambers located at 427 Court in City Hall.
 The committee meetings and council meetings are open meetings and citizens are encouraged to attend.

+The committee meetings and council meetings are open meetings, and citizens are encouraged to attend.
 Citizens may communicate with city council members through phone calls, letters, or email via the city’s web site.
 People may formally address the council during public hearings or public comment at council meetings.
 The city administrator’s office can provide details about public participation at council meetings.